bitmovin/bitmovin-player-react-native/README.md

 - iOS 12.0+
 - tvOS 12.0+
-- Android SDK 16+
+- Android API 16+
-- Android TV SDK 21+
+- Android TV API 17+
-- Fire TV (just make sure the Android SDK version is at least 21+)
+- Fire TV (just make sure the Android API level is at least 17+)

 Please, note that browsers and other browser-like environments such as webOS and Tizen are **not** supported at the moment.